Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey

 \section{Introduction}

-The advent of Deep Reinforcement Learning (DRL) has marked a significant shift in various fields, including games \mycite{mnih_human-level_2015,silver_mastering_2016,vinyals_grandmaster_2019}, autonomous robotics \mycite{levine_end--end_2016}, autonomous driving \mycite{kiran_deep_2021}, and energy management \mycite{zhang_review_2018}.
-By integrating Reinforcement Learning (RL) with Deep Neural Networks (DNN), DRL can leverage high dimensional continuous observations and rewards to train effective neural policies for complex tasks without expert supervision.
+The advent of deep RL has marked a significant shift in various fields, including games \mycite{mnih2015human,silver2016mastering,vinyals2019grandmaster}, autonomous robotics \mycite{levine2016end}, autonomous driving \mycite{kiran2021deep}, and energy management \mycite{zhang2018review}.
+By combining reinforcement learning with neural networks, deep RL leverages high-dimensional observations and action spaces to learn effective neural policies for complex tasks without expert supervision.
 Throughout this paper, we use RL to refer to deep reinforcement learning unless otherwise specified.

-However, while DRL achieves remarkable performances in well-known controlled environments, it also encounters challenges in ensuring robust performance amid diverse condition changes and real-world perturbations.
-It particularly struggles to bridge the reality gap (or sim-to-real problem) \mycite{hofer2020perspectives,collins2019quantifying} : DRL agents are usually trained in simulation that remains an imitation of the real world, resulting in a gap between the performance of a trained agent in the simulation and its performance once transferred to the real-world application.
+However, while RL achieves remarkable performance in well-known controlled environments, it also struggles to maintain robust performance amid diverse condition changes and real-world perturbations.
+It particularly struggles to bridge the reality gap (or sim-to-real problem) \mycite{hofer2020perspectives,collins2019quantifying}: RL agents are usually trained in simulation, which remains an imitation of the real world, resulting in a gap between the performance of a trained agent in the simulation and its performance once transferred to the real-world application.
 This poses the problem of robustness facing distribution shift, which refers to the agent's ability to maintain performance in deployment despite changes in the environment dynamics.

-Moreover, the emergence of adversarial attacks that generate perturbation in the inputs and in the dynamics of the environment, which are deliberately designed to mislead neural network decisions, poses unique challenges in RL \mycite{chen_adversarial_2019,ilahi_challenges_2022,moos2022robust}.
-But it can also stand as an opportunity to improve robustness by setting adversarial training of agents, that seek to maintain good performances for the task at hand despite powerful alterations of their environmental conditions.
+Moreover, the emergence of adversarial attacks that generate perturbations in the inputs and in the environment dynamics, which are deliberately designed to mislead neural network decisions, poses unique challenges in RL \mycite{chen2019adversarial,ilahi2021challenges,moos2022robust}.
+But it can also serve as an opportunity to improve robustness by applying adversarial training to agents that aim to maintain good performance on the task at hand despite powerful alterations to their environment.